-- Be written for a target journal in mind and the level of detail, headings, etc. should reflect that target journal in order to minimize the need for revisions when the manuscripts are sent out for publication.
+- Be written with a target journal in mind and the level of detail, headings, etc. should reflect that target journal in order to minimize the need for revisions when the manuscripts are sent out for publication.

 - The concluding chapter will: